FuelLabs/fuels-rs/docs/src/getting-started/predicates.md

 ## Instantiating predicates

 Once you've written a predicate in Sway and compiled it with `forc build`, you can use the `abigen!` to generate all the types specified in the predicate.
-Additionally, you will get a `PredicateEncoder` instance with a `encode_data()` method for encoding the predicate data.
+Additionally, you will get a `PredicateEncoder` instance with an `encode_data()` method for encoding the predicate data.
 You can then load the corresponding `Predicate` from its binary, set its data, and use it to receive and spend assets via the [Account](../getting-started/account.md) trait.
 The code snippet below shows how to use the abigen and generate a predicate instance.

 ```rust,ignore
 {{#include ../../../examples/predicates/src/lib.rs:predicate_load}}